 Following the closure of the Alston branch line in 1976 the former Station Master’s House moved into private ownership whilst the original wooden station building at Slaggyford stands waiting for its first train since its closure on 3rd May 1976.
 Whilst the exact facilities to be provided at the station have yet to be finalised this architects drawing shows what they may look like.

-Slaggyford will open in Spring or early summer 2017 and will provide a good alternative starting point for those travelling from the Carlisle area with good level access, free car and coach parking, snacks and drinks and substantial shelter against the elements.
+Slaggyford (once open) will provide a good alternative starting point for those travelling from the Carlisle area with good level access, free car and coach parking, snacks and drinks and substantial shelter against the elements.